whadibrata/whadibrata.github.io/_posts/2016-03-25-how-i-ended-up-writing-in-markdown.md

 tags: markdown
 ---

-# How I ended up writing my notes in markdown (Draft)
 Back in the "past", I used to keep and write my notes with apps like Evernote, Google Keep, and many others.
 I kept changing back and forth between one note taking app to another.
 It was mainly because one particular app does not have a feature(s) that the other app does.
 For instance, we can only write simple text in Google Keep unlike in Evernote where you can add lists, tables, checkbox, etc. I also fall into the category of someone who does care about the look of the app and I tend to spend more time with an app that looks gorgeous.
 Evernote is, for instance, looking more beautiful than Google Keep which is why I use Evernote more than others.

 For awhile I settled down with Evernote as it gave me almost all the things that I needed.
 A note taking app that does not have only basic feature of note writing.
 One great thing about Evernote is that it is available in many platforms.
 You have a native apps in Windows, OS X, iOS and Android as well as online Evernote.
 What this basically means is that you can write a note wherever and whenever you need to.
 It is most convenient at a time when I need to take down a note on a random occasion.
 I just need to pull out my phone and write everything that comes to mind